Guitar Vader: History

-Miki and Ujuan first met in Kawasaki, Kanagawa while the two were in different bands.
+Tanabe and Shozo first met in Kawasaki, Kanagawa while the two were in different bands.
 The two became friends, and after their other bands broke up, they decided to collaborate.
 Yuki Takumiya joined them as the band's drummer.
 The trio began recording at Berry Records soon after, and in October 1998, they released their first cassette tape, a collection of four songs titled Guitar Vader Vol. 1.
 More than 1,000 copies were sold at an independent record store in Tokyo called High-Line.
 The tape was followed by another release, which sold another 1000 units.
 Empowered by their success, the two volumes were compiled along with new material and one remix onto the two tape set, Die Happy!.
 The album gained distribution in Tower Records and HMV stores, but was never released officially on CD.
 This gave the band, who only performed live shows irregularly, their first real exposure to a larger audience.
 Later that year, they released one more tape, containing three new songs, including the exclusive rarity "Generation Revolution".

 Following Die Happy!, Guitar Vader was asked to contribute original music to the Dreamcast game RoomMania No. 203, a life sim following a virtual college student.
 Guitar Vader contributed ten songs to the game's extensive soundtrack.
 The successful release of the game suddenly skyrocketed Guitar Vader's profile and the need for a proper CD release became increasingly apparent.

 It was around this time that the band departed from the lo-fi recording sensibilities of their earlier work with their second album Wild at Honey (a reference to the Beach Boys album Wild Honey) containing two songs from Guitar Vader Vol. 3 and new material.
 Shortly thereafter, the band released a single, Beach Panic, containing two songs.
 Following its completion, drummer Takumiya left the band.

 Video game composer Hideki Naganuma was among the many who discovered Guitar Vader through the Die Happy! tapes.
-A lover of underground music, Naganuma decided that they would be a perfect fit for the upcoming game, Jet Set Radio, set in an alternate-reality version of Shinjuku, Tokyo.
-The game was widely praised for its unique soundtrack, which prominently featured Guitar Vader's song "Magical Girl" in the opening tutorial, and "Super Brothers" (another Die Happy! track) in a later stage.
+A lover of underground music, Naganuma decided that they would be a perfect fit for the upcoming game Jet Set Radio, set in an alternate-reality version of Shinjuku, Tokyo.
+The game was widely praised for its soundtrack, which prominently featured Guitar Vader's song "Magical Girl" in the opening tutorial, and "Super Brothers" (another Die Happy! track) in a later stage.